Alyftrek

 What is Alyftrek?

-Alyftrek, previously known as the vanza triple, is a new triple combination modulator therapy being looked at in clinical trials.
+Alyftrek, previously known as the vanza triple, is a new triple combination modulator therapy that has been approved on the NHS.
 It is made up of tezacaftor, one of the modulators used in Kaftrio, as well as two new modulators called vanzacaftor and deutivacaftor.

-This combination has the potential to give longer lasting benefit, meaning people need only take one dose per day.
+This combination gives longer lasting benefit.
+This means people only need to take one dose per day.

 -